SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/discussions.md

 ## Residual motion in connectivity edges was not found among most methods
 <!-- QC-FC -->
-When examining QC-FC, all strategies, including the baseline (i.e. data that was high-pass filtered), shows very little residual impact of motion on functional connectivity, except `aroma+gsr`.
+When examining QC-FC, all strategies, including the baseline (i.e. data that was high-pass filtered), show very little residual impact of motion on functional connectivity, except `aroma+gsr`.
 `aroma+gsr` did not perform well in the healthy control in `ds000030` and the child sample in `ds000228`.
 The healthy control in `ds000030` shows more variability possibly due to the larger sample size (88 subjects) compared to the patient samples (ranging from 19 -- 32 subjects).
 Similarly, `ds000228` contains twice as many child samples compared to the adult samples (51 vs 24 subjects).